hepplerj/Dissertation/introduction.dissertation.Heppler.md

 skies.

-The agricultural landscape John Muir observed at the turn of the century was just beginning to shift under the influence of humans.[^cf33] The exceptional growing climate, fertile soil, and plentiful water from artesian wells allowed farmers to transform the landscape into the fruit capital it would be known as worldwide.[^cf34] The cultivation and processing of apricots, prunes, pears,
+The agricultural landscape John Muir observed at the turn of the century was just beginning to shift under the influence of American settlement.[^cf33] The exceptional growing climate, fertile soil, and plentiful water from artesian wells allowed farmers to transform the landscape into the fruit capital it would be known as worldwide.[^cf34] The cultivation and processing of apricots, prunes, pears,